Schools specialised in welding

 Training at EAPS for one year provides access to a specialisation that is highly coveted by the industry (many job offers are proposed to students as soon as they have obtained their diploma).

-As an EAPS student, you will study for three diplomas at the same time:
+As an EAPS student, you will study for two diplomas at the same time:

 The teaching body has close relationships with associations, professional unions, institutions, and different organisations governing the world of welding.